 Smartwatches these days come with lots of features and the remaining tasks completed with apps.
 Google’s Wear OS watches have plenty of apps in each category.
-Very few know the Android watches also support Google Camera to control smartphone cameras.
+Very few know the Wear OS watches also support Google Camera to control smartphone cameras.
+Now, with the Wear OS 3, Galaxy Watch 4 & Watch 4 Classic has received the support.
 First, the app launched in 2018, and since then, it is updating every once and then to introduce new functions.
 The camera controller app is essential for watches that it helps to take group photos and set the timer.
-Samsung has its Camera Controller app for Galaxy Watches, and Apple also has some useful camera apps in the App Store.

 The most important feature is Viewfinder which allows you to see the subject being photographed.
 In this way, you will know what part you are capturing, and also you can adjust the view.
-These are all features that help you take most from your Android smartwatches.
-The Google Camera supports Fossil, Mobvoi, Misfit, Suunto, LG, Puma & other Wear OS running watches.
-Though, it only works with Google Pixel smartphone lineup.
+Though, it works with Google Pixel smartphone lineup & Samsung flagship phones.
 In the future, you may see the global expansion of the app on every non-pixel device.

 Madhav Biradar started his career in technology back in 2011, where he covered mobile & gaming articles.
 He is an enthusiast in smartphone & wearable gadgets.
 In his free time, he likes to read about new tech gadgets and watch movies.